 Day of the Week Calculator by Ancestor Search: Since historic newspapers often recount events by day of the week, it helps to know both publication date and day.
 However, the date header doesn’t always include both.
-This day of the week calculator tells you the day when you plug in the date, determining the correct date for any item which mentions only the day.
+This nifty calculator returns the day when you plug in the date.

 IPS – Record of Climatological Observations: Historic weather records become especially relevant when you’re ready to write your family history and you need setting details.
 Want to know if your great-grandparents had rain or shine on their wedding day?
 Here it is!
 (Special thanks to Sheryl at A Hundred Years Ago for finding this one!
 Her instructions on how to use the site can be found here: How to Find the Temperature on Any Date in Any City in US.)

 Faces & Places

 Free genealogy family history photo search by surname – Dead Fred .com: Honestly, you probably won’t find a photo of your favorite ancestor.
 But I dare you to resist trying.
 You can search by name or location.
 Go on, go play a while.
 I’ll be here when you get back.

 David Rumsey Historical Map Collection: Locating your ancestor’s property on a historic map is almost as exciting as finding a photo.
 (Probably more significant, too.)
 This collection contains over 42,000 historic maps and images.

 We won’t count this in the seven either, but when you’re ready to share your research and tell your family’s story, visit my post 57 Tips, Angles, and Prompts for Writing Your Family History for inspiration!

 Not technically free genealogy sites, but…